 Advantages of Using Hevo

-The Hevo data integration platform lets you move data from Google Analytics to BigQuery seamlessly.
+Hevo’s data integration platform lets you move data from Google Analytics to BigQuery seamlessly.
 Here are some other advantages:

-- Zero Data Loss – Hevo’s unique fault-tolerant architecture is built to ensure completeness of data.
-Hevo ensures that data is reliably moved from Google Analytics to BigQuery without data loss.
+- Zero Data Loss – Hevo’s unique fault-tolerant architecture is built to ensure the completeness of data.
+Hevo ensures that data is reliably moved without data loss.

 - Unlimited Integrations – Hevo can connect to any source and any destination.
 All while providing a common interface.

 - Low time to Implementation – Once the simple setup procedure is complete, Hevo can migrate data in no time.

 - Automatic Schema Detection, Mapping, and Evolution – Hevo analyses the schema of the data it receives for replication and automatically maps it seamlessly onto the BigQuery table structure.